 Benefit 6: Therapy and Treatments

 Talk much?
-You will stay in drug rehab.
+You will once you stay in an inpatient drug rehab.
 You’ll slowly begin to open up to therapists’ about your life, addiction, prior traumas and coping mechanisms.

 Let your guard down and open up.
 Drug counselors aren’t judgmental, and they want to help you understand some recovery tools that will be useful when the urge to relapse strikes.